Q. My dog is not gluten free, is Millies Wolfheart still suitable?

 Q. Please could you let me know how you cook your kibble.
 Do you steam, bake or fry it?

-Our food is produced in the normal way which is first mixed then forced through an extruder which is heated by steam this way all the natural goodness is retained in the food itself.
+Our food is produced in the normal way which is first mixed then forced through an extruder which is heated gently by steam at low temps this way all the natural goodness is retained in the food itself.

 Q. The salmon, how many chemicals are used in production?